aquelle-cp/RSCompetitions/README.md

 RSCompetitions is a command line tool I wrote to track clan competitions in Runescape 3 when the tracker my clan used previously was offline intermittently for a couple of weeks.
 These competitions involve tracking the xp gains of clan members and posting the in-progress standings over the duration of the competition.

 There are two main parts to this: starting the competition and getting the in-progress standings.
 To start the competition, the initial xp values of the clan have to be pulled from the API and recorded in a file for later.
 To get updates on the standings, the current values have to be pulled from the API again and compared against the starting values that were stored in that first file.
-Since project is a command line tool, both both starting and updating are done through commands in the command line, though there are two ways to update.
+Since project is a command line tool, both starting and updating are done through commands in the command line, though there are two different ways to run the update command.

 ## Background

 First, a little bit of background on how my clan runs clan competitions, and how I use this tool to do that.
 My clan uses Discord to talk outside the game and to set up events and competitions, since if something is discussed only in the clan chat in the game itself, anyone who is offline at the time won’t see it.
-When we start a competition, it's announced in the Discord channel, then updates on the standings are posted as the competition goes on.

-To start a competition, I run the start command right at the start time for the competition, and announce in Discord that it began.
-The command line version of the update command was the original way to do it, I would run that command every 12 hours or so and post the resulting current standings in the Discord channel, more often if it was requested and I was available.
-With the Discord bot, right after starting up the competition, I'd start up the Discord bot too on a computer I didn't mind leaving on for the entirety of the competition (I used a Raspberry Pi).
-The Discord bot version is easier for everyone since they can see the updates whenever they want and I don't have to remember to post them, but it requires more set up.
+To start a competition, I run the start command right at the start time for the competition, and announce in the Discord channel that it has begun.
+The command line version of the update command was the original way to do it, and I would run that command every 12 hours or so and post the resulting current standings in the Discord channel (more frequently if it was requested and I was available).
+The second way to run the command is the Discord bot.
+When using the bot, right after starting up the competition, I start up the bot on a computer I didn't mind leaving on for the entirety of the competition (I used a Raspberry Pi).
+The Discord bot version is easier for everyone since they can see the updates whenever they want and I don't have to remember to post them, but it requires more set up and a computer to have it running for the duration of the competition.

 ## Installation

-1. Make sure you have Python installed (should return Python 3.x.x, if it doesn't, download from [here](https://www.python.org/downloads/))
+1. Make sure you have Python installed (this should return Python 3.x.x; if it doesn't, download from [here](https://www.python.org/downloads/))
     ```bash
     python3 --version
     ```

-2. Clone the repository (enter this in the terminal)
+2. Clone the repository
     ```bash
     git clone git@github.com:aquelle-cp/RSCompetitions.git
     ```

-3. Install dependencies (pip3 should have been included with Python)
+3. Install the dependencies (pip3 should have been included with Python)
     ```bash
     pip3 install -r requirements.txt
     ```